alvaro-b-enguidanos/ngx-securize/README.md

 Note that the factory provided to the module, should return an `NGXSecurizeAPI` object.
 But the actual implementation is completly up to you.

-In this example, i use a `UserService` that looks for an especific role/s, but you can configure the module, with whatever is your need.
+In this example, i use a `UserService` that looks for an especific role/s, but you can configure the module with whatever is your need.
 Just be sure that if you use an angular service, you need to provide it into the `deps` array.

 ```typescript
 // user.service.ts